Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Results and Discussion

-Using the expanded targeting vector from Eq.\ (\ref{eq:expanded_d}) led to a successful GVP optimization in which we again started from the 4th ${}^{1}A"$ CASCI root, but this time converged successfully to an energy stationary point for the $5^{1}A"$ state.
-As seen from the overlap data in Table \ref{tab:O3_wfchar}, this stationary point is essentially an equal superposition of the 4th and 5th CASCI roots, revealing that the states remix strongly during state-specific orbital relaxation and that the 4th CASCI root really was not a superb initial guess.
 In the end, the two energy stationary points that our GVP finds are made from different mixtures of the 4th and 5th CASCI roots, although with somewhat relaxed orbitals.
 These stationary points are substantially different from each other but not entirely orthogonal: their exact NOCI-style overlap with each other is 0.3, which is not huge but is not zero either.
-Thus, although the GVP was successfully able to find SS-CASSCF stationary points for both states in this difficult case, the fact that the final stationary points are not as strongly orthogonal as we might like suggests that the chosen active space could do with enlargement, or at least that a non-orthogonal CI re-diagonalization of these stationary points may be worthwhile.
+Thus, although the GVP was successfully able to find SS-CASSCF stationary points for both states in this difficult case, the fact that the final stationary points are not as strongly orthogonal as we might like suggests that the chosen active space could do with enlargement, or at least that a NOCI re-diagonalization of these stationary points may be worthwhile.